Thedevelop3r/Little-Lemon-Restaurant/README.md

 Final capstone project for Meta Front-end developer program on Coursera, which contains a detailed and responsive website with table-booking functionality built using React.

+### Install, Test and Run:

+- Use 'npm run auto' on the root dir of project, it will performs tests and then it will start the application.

 ## Screenshot

 ### Home Page